yugabyte/yugabyte-db/docs/content/latest/explore/security/security.md

 showAsideToc: true
 ---

-Like PostgreSQL, YugabyteDB enforces security in multiple ways:
+Like PostgreSQL, YugabyteDB provides security in multiple ways:

 * **Authentication** - limit access to the database to clients with proper credentials